 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Hey folks, if you've ever wished that the CF debugging output had some improvements, did you know you don't need to wait for Adobe to do it?
+And I may revise the content as necessary.Hey folks, if you've ever wished that the CF debugging output had some improvements, did you know you don't need to wait for Adobe to do it?

 Ray Camden has written an entry which has an available download of an improved debugging template, which you can easily drop into your CF setup and immediately get the improved info (focused on better tracking query time info).
 This improvement doesn't require any change in your browser (like the ColdFire alternative, which I'll mention at the end below).